-Sexual assault (including but not limited to rape) is defined as having committed any of
+Sexual assault (including but not limited to rape) is defined as having committed any of the

 The terms "harassment" and "sexual harassment" are used throughout and are defined as a matter of University policy, and are not necessarily identical or limited to the uses of the term in external sources, including governmental guidelines, laws, regulations or legal decisions.
 Where sexual harassment involves sexual violence, relationship violence, domestic violence and/or stalking, refer also to the University's Sexual Violence, Relationship Violence and Stalking Policy.
-This Sexual Harassment, Sexual Violence, Relationship Violence and Stalking Policy and the Consensual Romantic & Sexual Relations in the Workplace and Educational Setting Policy are sometimes referred to together as the "Sexual Misconduct Policies."
+This Sexual Harassment, Sexual Violence, Relationship Violence and Stalking Policy are sometimes referred to together as the "Sexual Misconduct Policies."

-thefollowing acts:
+following acts: